tonyest/Prospress/readme.txt

 = Is that it? =

 Nope.
-There are a few surprises but you'll have to download & explore Prospress to find them or at least try the [demo](http://demo.prospress.org/auctions/).
+There are a few surprises but you'll have to download & explore Prospress to find them, or at least try the [Demo Marketplace](http://demo.prospress.org/auctions/).

 == Screenshots ==

 1. **Add an Auction** - Publishing an auction is just like publishing a post, except you also need to add a start price and end date.
 2. **Give Feedback** - When an auction completes, the two parties can provide feedback for each other.
-3. **Set Capabilities** - All registered users can make bids & payments, but admins can choose which roles can publish & edit auctions.
+3. **Set Capabilities** - All registered users can make bids & payments, but administrators can choose who can publish & edit auctions.

 == Changelog ==